Your browser is unsupported

 About

 I am part of several international research networks.
-I am a member of the Latin American Chapter of the International Network for Transport and Accessibility in Low-Income Communities (INTALInC-LAC), the Spatial Inequalities Working Group at El Colegio de México, and the Policy Mobilities Working Group (PMWG) organized by Tecnológico de Monterrey campus Mexico City and Universidad de los Andes.
+I co-coordinate the LAC-US Urban Spatial Structure Research Network, where we study the recent trends in the evolution of urban spatial structure in Latin American urban regions.
+I am the Academic Director for the Latin American Chapter of the International Network for Transport and Accessibility in Low-Income Communities (INTALInC-LAC).
+I am an active member of the Seminar for Spatial Inequalities organized by El Colegio de México (Colmex) and the Policy Mobilities Working Group (PMWG) organized by the Tecnológico de Monterrey and the University of Toronto.

 Selected Publications